The Cathedral Music Department is lead by the Diocesan Director of Music, joined by our Cathedral Organist and a team of professional Lay Clerks.

-There are three choirs that lead the worship at the Cathedral during the year, the Cathedral Choir, the Cathedral Consort and the Cathedral Junior Choir
+There are four choirs that lead the worship at the Cathedral during the year, the Cathedral Choir, the Cathedral Consort the Cathedral Junior Choir and the Children's Choir

 Previous Directors of Music have included Nick Gale and Norman Harper, and previous Organists have included Nicholas O'Neill and Frederick Stocken.